Snakes

 There were plenty of them swimming around the ship.

-They were attracted by the light of the working lights and the fish swimming around.
+They were attracted by the light of the work lights and the fish swimming around.

-With a pickaxe right in the middle of the beast, one swoop and the snake struck the deck clattering.
+With a boathook right in the middle of that beast, a flick, and the snake slammed onto the deck with a clatter.

-Quickly the hook behind its head and with the pliers it was cut off.
+Quickly, the boathook behind its head, and it was cut off with wire cutters.

 A nice souvenir for home.